How do I know that my dog's meal is balanced?

 Dogs, cats, and other domestic carnivores obtain ALL of the vitamins and minerals they need from a PMR (Prey Model Raw) diet.
 In order to achieve optimum nutrition and balance you should provide:

 At least 3-4 proteins.
-Most of them being red meat such as beef, lamb, goat, venison etc.
+Most of them being red meat such as beef, bison, elk, lamb, goat, venison etc.

 At least 2-3 sources of liver.
 Rotated and fed at 5%.